 PITI: What It Is And What It Means For Your Mortgage

-Before you set your sights on a home, know if you can afford the costs by learning what PITI is and how it impacts your monthly mortgage payments.
+Before you set your sights on a home and begin the mortgage loan process, you’ll need to know if you can afford the costs by learning what PITI is and how it impacts your monthly mortgage payments.

 What Does PITI Stand For?

-PITI is an acronym that stands for principal, interest, taxes and insurance – the four major elements that make up mortgage payments.
-The principal payment made to the lender and interest paid on your mortgage tend to be buyers’ primary focus.
-But it’s vital that you understand all components of your monthly mortgage payments.
+“PITI” is an acronym for “principal, interest, taxes and insurance” – the four major elements that make up mortgage payments.
+The principal payment made to the lender and interest paid on your mortgage tend to be home buyers’ primary focus, but it’s vital that you understand all components of your monthly mortgage payments.